ericssmith/presentations/vtcc9/vtcc9_links.md

 Lovelace arguably anticipates Gödel's use of numbers to represent logical propositions

-*"The basic signs of the system P are now ordered in one-to-one correspondence with natural numbers"* (p45)
+>The basic signs of the system P are now ordered in one-to-one correspondence with natural numbers (p45)

 [On Formally Undecidable Propositions of Principia Mathematica and Related Systems](http://jacqkrol.x10.mx/assets/articles/godel-1931.pdf)